What is a Titanium Dental Implant?

 Why trust MD Periodontics to create your perfect and natural-looking dental implants?

-- Experience: Drs.
-Moshrefi and Daneshmand have almost 40 years of combined experience in periodontics, dental implant surgery, restorative dentistry, and periodontal disease treatments.
+- Experience: Board Certified Periodontist Drs.
+Moshrefi and Daneshmand, DDS, have almost 40 years of combined experience in periodontics, dental implant surgery, restorative dentistry, and periodontal disease treatments.
 These specialties are things that general dentists lack.
 They have served as faculty at USC School of Dentistry and offer the latest technology in implant dentistry available in the US.

 - Personal Attention: At MD Periodontics, we know that every patient is different.
-That is why our experienced implant specialists take the time to fully understand your dental needs.
+That is why our experienced implant specialists take the time to understand your dental needs fully.

-- Affordable Dental Implants: In order to make the cost of dental implants accessible, we offer financing options to facilitate payments.
+- Affordable Dental Implants: To make the cost of dental implants accessible, we offer financing options to facilitate payments.
 Because when it comes to preserving your oral health, some interventions can’t be delayed.

 At MD Periodontics, we take our patients’ safety seriously.
 Our facility’s Covid-19 patient safety procedures exceed all CDC recommendations.
-Masks are required in our institutes at all times for patients receiving titanium dental implants and periodontics patients in general.
+Masks are required in our offices at all times for patients receiving titanium dental implants and periodontics patients in general.